How to Adopt a retired Military Dog?

 The Military working dogs kennels website will help you to find a kennel in the area for military working dogs that you could adopt.
 You can download the adoption application and then answer all applicable questions on your family and housing situation.

-Meeting expectations often requires that you don’t have kids under 5 years old as well as a fenced yard, no intention to move within 6 months, adherence to all ordinances, access to a veterinarian and an agreement to train.
+Meeting expectations often require that you don’t have kids under 5 years old and a fenced yard, no intention to move within 6 months, adherence to all ordinances, access to a veterinarian and an agreement to train.

-After meeting requirements for adoption you can have the chance to visit a facility and interact with the working dogs that they have available at that location.
-Visiting the facility and interacting with the dogs can be an easy way for you to decide which animal you are most bonded to.
+After meeting requirements for adoption, you can have the chance to visit a facility and interact with the working dogs that they have available at that location.
+Visiting the facility and interacting with the dogs can be an easy way to decide which animal you are most bonded to.

 Picking up your dog will happen after you qualify and choose a dog for adoption.
-When you find a dog that you have bonded with and you agree to the adoption process, you can pick up your dog at an agreed upon time established at the adoption center.
-When picking up your dog, make sure that you bring a leash and a crate that will be appropriate for safe transit.
+When you find a dog that you have bonded with and you agree to the adoption process, you can pick up your dog at an agreed-upon time established at the adoption center.
+When picking up your dog, make sure that you bring a leash and a crate appropriate for safe transit.

 How much does it cost to adopt a retired military dog?

 Adopting a retired military dog is a completely free program.
 There’s no cost associated with adopting a dog if you are approved for the adoption process.
-The owner will ultimately be responsible for all costs associated with the dog and its care as well as the transportation for the dog.
-If you are adopting a dog as a service professional or as a law enforcement agency, you will be responsible for establishing a transportation solution for the dog from a facility.
+The owner will ultimately be responsible for all costs dog care as well as transportation.
+If you adopt a dog as a service professional or as a law enforcement agency, you will be responsible for establishing a transportation solution for the dog from a facility.